A Distributed Conductance Tester Without Global Information Collection: Introduction

 \section{Introduction}

-Many distributed algorithms are known to perform better provided that the underlying distributed network satisfies a certain property.
-For example, the randomised leader election algorithm by~\cite{leaderElection} works better on graphs that are good expanders.
-Similarly, \cite{distributedColoring} present fast distributed coloring algorithms for triangle-free graphs.
-Therefore, it makes sense to check if the graph of the underlying network satisfies a certain property or not.
+Checking whether a distributed network satisfies a certain property is an important problem.
+For example, this knowledge may be used to choose appropriate algorithms to be run on the network for certain tasks.
+For instance, the randomised leader election algorithm of~\cite{leaderElection} works in sublinear time if the underlying graph is a good expander but not otherwise.
 However, it may be hard to efficiently \emph{verify} certain global graph properties in the CONGEST model of distributed computing.
 In this model, each vertex of the input graph acts as a processing unit and works in conjunction with other vertices to solve a computational problem.
 The computation proceeds in synchronous rounds, in each of which every vertex can send an~$O(\log n)$-bits message to each of its neighbours, do some local computations and receive messages from its neighbours.
-(See~\cite{localitySensitiveBook} for more details.)

-\emph{Distributed decision} problems are tasks in which the vertices of the underlying network have to collectively decide whether the network satisfies a global property $\mathcal P$ or not.
-If the network indeed satisfies the property, then all vertices must accept and, if not, then at least one vertex in the network must reject.
-For many global properties, lower bounds on the number of rounds of computation of the form $\tilde \Omega(\sqrt n + D)$ are known for distributed decision, where $n$ is the number of vertices and $D$ is the diameter of the network.
-(See~\cite{hardnessOfVerification} for more details.)
-It makes sense to relax the decision question and settle for an approximate answer in these scenarios as is done in the field of property testing (see~\cite{propertyTesting1, propertyTesting2}) in the sequential setting.